landelare/ue5coro/README.md

 bEnableCppCoroutinesForEvaluation = true;
 ```

-No additional per-module setup is needed in this case, add `"UE5Coro"` to your
+No additional per-module setup is needed in this case: add `"UE5Coro"` to your
-dependency module names and enable the plugin like any other.
+dependency module names and you're done, the UE5Coro plugin is enabled by
+default.

+`"UE5CoroGAS"` is in a separate plugin that needs to be turned on explicitly and
+referenced normally.

 _Potential UE5.1 bug:_ if you're building the engine from source and it seems to
 be rebuilding itself for no reason once you've done the Target.cs change above,